 - Any other information concerning a person collected from the person through the Internet website or online service of the operator and maintained by the operator in combination with an identifier in a form that makes the information personally identifiable

-However, the 2021 additions to NRS § 603A.300 also further narrowed the act by providing some exemptions to the act.
-These exemptions are: consumer reporting agencies, any information subject to the Fair Credit Reporting Act, publicly available information, someone who maintains or sells information for the purposes of fraud prevention, personally identifiable information under the Federal Driver’s Privacy Protection Act, and institutions subject to the Gramm–Leach–Bliley Act.
+NRS § 603A.300 provides exemptions for: consumer reporting agencies, any information subject to the Fair Credit Reporting Act, publicly available information, someone who maintains or sells information for the purposes of fraud prevention, personally identifiable information under the Federal Driver’s Privacy Protection Act, and institutions subject to the Gramm–Leach–Bliley Act.

 How does Nevada’s Privacy Act compare to CCPA?